amane1234/Wakeup_bluetooth_fix/README.md

 # Wakeup_bluetooth_fix

-It will execute the command 'sudo pkill bluetoothd' when the system wake-up using SleepWatcher
+It will execute the command 'sudo pkill bluetoothd' when the system goes sleep by using SleepWatcher

 ---